hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/literals.md

 # LiveSQL Literals

-Literal scalars are values that don't take the form of a parameterized value, but as a direct literals in the SQL statement.
+Literal scalars are values that are not parameterized, but are added as inline literals in the SQL statement.

 For example, the following SQL statement (in PostgreSQL) has eight literals in it: